marcel-kanter/python-canopen/docs/network/network.rst

 -------------

 The attach/detach pattern is used create a link from the ``Network`` (child) to the ``Bus`` (parent).
 It only creates a functional relationship between them.

-The structural relation between the child and the parent is handled by other means.
+The structural relation between the child and the parent must be handled by other means (the ``Bus`` class has no functionality for this).

 .. code:: python

 	# First create a bus
 	bus = can.Bus(interface = "virtual", channel = 0)
 	# It's possible to use the can bus now, as described in the python-can documentation.
-You may send and receive messages, etc.
+	# You may send and receive messages, etc.

 	# Create the canopen Network instance and attach it to the bus
 	network = canopen.Network()